Jules Noël (athlete): Career

 After an impressive silver medal at the Championnats de France d'athlétisme, a competition in which he would achieve 19 medals including 13 golds over the next 12 years, Noël was selected for the French Olympic discus team for the 1928 Games in Amsterdam.

+Noël won the British AAA Championships titles in the shot put and discus events at the British 1930 AAA Championships.

-Though he finished some way off the medal positions he went on to break the French discus record in the trials for the 1932 Summer Olympics, throwing 49.44 m.
+He went on to break the French discus record in the trials for the 1932 Summer Olympics, throwing 49.44 m.
 He travelled to the Games in Los Angeles, California and led out the team in the opening ceremony as the French flag bearer.
 The French team convinced the U.S. officials that wine was an essential part of their competitors' diets, receiving special permission to circumvent the prohibition in force across the country.
 Noël took full advantage of this and is reported as "swigging champagne with his compatriots" in the locker room between rounds at the discus event.
 There was then further controversy when Noël finished in fourth place: the officials in charge of the event disallowed a throw that is believed to have been farther than gold medal winner John Anderson's 49.39 m attempt.
 The throw was not accepted because the officials did not see where it landed, their attention being drawn to the pole vaulting competition instead.
 Noël was allowed an additional attempt but could not match his earlier performance, reaching 47.74 m and finishing fourth.
 Anderson went on to improve his distance to 49.49 m, an Olympic record.

 Noël went on to compete at the inaugural European Athletics Championships in 1934 in Turin, Italy, finishing seventh in the discus and tenth in the shot put.
 The 1936 Olympic Games were held in Berlin and Noël was again selected as the flag bearer for his country.
 Noël returned to European competition at the 1938 Championships in Paris, again finishing seventh in the discus and improving to ninth in the shot put.